 We can also perform ‘profiling’ which is a type of assessment which is sports specific and will create a programme to prevent injuries and improve performance – excellent if you have specific goals and particularly if you have been suffering any ongoing ‘niggles’.

 We are also experienced in the rehabilitation following orthopaedic surgery.

-We provide some services to the Scottish Institute of Sport looking after some of their athletes and have provided cover at Triathlon Scotland training camps.
+We provide services to the Sport Scotland Scottish Institute of Sport looking after some of their athletes and have provided cover at Triathlon Scotland training camps.

 Many of the local clubs – Inverness Harriers, Highland Swim Team, Inverness Rowing Club, Highland Bears Basketball and Triathlon Inverness trust Physio Inverness to look after their members and ensure injury free participation and exercises to improve performance.